melezhik/swat/intro.md

 ```

-As it expected a login request failed as we did not provide credentials for successful login.
-Let's change out swat test:
+As expected a login request failed as we did not provide credentials for successful login.
+Let's change request , adding necessary parameters:

 ```